vradarserver/vrs/Plugin.Vatsim/Readme.md

 A geofenced feed can be centred on a coordinate, a pilot or an airport.

-The plugin comes with two example geofenced feeds - one for the UK and Ireland and another for Heathrow airport.
+The plugin comes with an example geofenced feed for the UK and Ireland.

 ## Aircraft Details